 Even with a potential reduction in premiums for Part B, that doesn’t mean all health insurance costs are going away.
 If a Medicare beneficiary struggles to pay his or her premiums or copays, the Medicare Savings Program (MSP) is an assistance fund for those who qualify for help.

-This assistance can be for anything about Medicare coverage costs — premiums, coinsurance, and copayments.
+This assistance can be for Medicare coverage costs — premiums, coinsurance, and copayments.

 What does Medicare Part B reduction mean?